wellyshen/react-cool-form/docs/getting-started/validation-guide.md

 ## Field-level Validation

 React Cool Form provides the [field](../api-reference/use-form#field) method for field-level validation.
+We can also access the form `values` with the method to validate by dependent fields **during the submission phase**.
 Simply register your validator via the `ref` attribute of a field like the following example:

 [![Edit RCF - Field-level validation](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/rcf-field-level-validation-dbklg?fontsize=14&hidenavigation=1&theme=dark)